 We love whipping up waffles and pancakes on the weekend, but that deliciousness should definitely extend beyond Sunday morning.
 If you’re already making waffles or pancakes, simply double (or even triple) your quantity and freeze the leftovers in freezer bags, ready to defrost at any point in the week.
-I recommend setting aside the set you’re going to freeze in advance so they aren’t accidently eaten on the weekend (it happens way too often).
+Try this recipe for a unique (and healthy) spin!

 Burritos for breakfast always seem like such a decadent choice, but when made with loads of vegetables, these can be quite healthy.
-Plus, they are filling and warming for cold winter mornings.
+Plus, they are filling and warming for cold mornings throughout the year.

 I know there are plenty of us who have said more than once, “I’m just not a breakfast person.”
 This doesn’t change that fact that breakfast is uniquely important, and there are countless benefits to having something in your stomach before we down three iced coffees.
 It’s because of this that I love energy balls that are easy to make and grab on the go, hearty enough, and don’t taste anything like your typical breakfast food.